HL7/fhir-medmorph/input/pagecontent/contentig.md

   </tr>
   <tr>
     <td>Use Cases and Workflows</td>
 	<td>This section is to document the use cases, user stories and workflows associated with the use case and/or the reporting program.
 This should include the identification of the MedMorph Reference Architecture Actors and Systems taht will be used in the workflow.
-If any new actors or systems are to be used for the use case, they need to be defined in this section along with their roles and interactions with the MedMorph Reference Architecture actors and systems.</td>
+If any new actors or systems are to be used for the use case, they need to be defined in this section along with their roles and interactions with the MedMorph Reference Architecture actors and systems.
+Any requirements that depend on previous state, current state and cached state should be captured as part of the use case to inform the processing and the capabilities required for each actor.</td>
   </tr>
   <tr>
     <td>EHR Requirements</td>